-Resisting the constant influence of this Satan-inspired world as well as our own human weaknesses can make overcoming sin a daunting task.
-Are we approaching some aspects of this process the wrong way?
+Resisting the influence of this Satan-inspired world and our weaknesses can make overcoming sin a daunting task.
+Are we approaching it the wrong way?

 Would you describe yourself as a person with a high level of self-control?
 I suspect we would all like to say that about ourselves.
 And perhaps in some areas we can, but in other areas we seem to fail.

 For example, perhaps you’ve made it a goal to be healthier, so you’ve decided to stop drinking soda (soft drinks) entirely, and you’re doing well.
 But chocolate is another matter entirely.
 You may resist for a day or two, but then that Snickers bar calls your name, and before you know it, you’ve purchased the jumbo-size bar and have nothing left but the wrapper!